 Pop Art: Also an American (and non-organized) movement, Pop is well-known as a late 1950's, early 1960's art movement.
 A reaction to Abstract Expressionism and the new consumer culture in the United States, Pop's early figures were Robert Rauschenberg, Jasper Johns and Andy Warhol; Claes Oldenburg is a Pop sculptor.
 Pop artists generally wanted to make art that was 'cool' as opposed to the strong emotion of Abstract Expressionism; that avoided Abstract Expressionism's tendency to serious artistic individualism to instead divorce the artist's personality from the work.
 Everyone is familiar with Warhol's Soup Cans, and other images taken from advertising and the contemporary world.
 Styles of Pop ranged from painterly to hard-edge, but generally had a certain 'deadpan' attitude.

-Op Art: Generally a minor (and not organized) movement of painters, Op art came to prominence following Pop art in 1960's America, although artists had been creating works using optical effects since the 1930's.
+Op Art: A relatively minor (and not organized) movement of painters, Op art came to prominence following Pop art in 1960's America, although artists had been creating works using optical effects since the 1930's.
 It focused on a strictly visual exploration of the inter-relatedness of colors and other optical effects in painting, often resulting in striking and dramatic effects that also were illusionary in terms of depth (optical illusion).
 The best known of the Op artists was Victor Vasarely; Josef Albers is sometimes considered to be an Op artist, but I feel his work, though dealing with the interaction of colors, was more of an intense lifetime study of color, rather than a superficial interest in optical effects.

-Earth, or Environmental Art: This international movement began in the 1970's, and used the natural world as its material and content, generally making large 'earthworks'.
+Earth, or Environmental Art: This international movement began in the 1970's, and used the natural world as its material and content, generally making large 'earthworks.'
 Environmental artists work as individuals, rather than as part of an organized art movement.
-Coming from Europe to America, Christo and Jeanne-Claude are the best known environmental artists (they work as partners).
+Coming from Europe to America, Christo and Jeanne-Claude are the best known environmental artists (they worked as partners until Jeanne-Claude's death).
 They create temporary works that are a combination of natural and manmade, often involving large numbers of workers to construct their projects.
 Examples of their work: In Japan and California, a series of large umbrellas in the landscape; a miles-long and tall running fence in California; a "wrapped" building in an urban setting, such as their covering of the Reichstag in Germany.
 There is a conceptual, or idea, sense to their work, and generally a poetic and art-for-all quality.
 Other earthworks consist of natural materials, such as large rocks, arranged in patterns over a large and perhaps isolated area, such as Spiral Jetty by Robert Smithson.